prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

         ...
     )

-The following table properties are available:
+The following table properties are available, which are specific to the Presto Iceberg connector:

 ========================================= ===============================================================
 Property Name                             Description